apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.cache.target_fragment_size INT 1048576

    Sets the target size of a contiguous fragment of a file in the disk cache.
-Accepts values that are powers of 2, e.g. 65536, 131072, 262144, 524288, 1048576, 2097152, etc. When setting this, consider that larger numbers could waste memory on slow connections, but smaller numbers could increase (waste) seeks.
+   When setting this, consider that larger numbers could waste memory on slow connections, but smaller numbers could increase (waste) seeks.

 RAM Cache
 =========